benresonance-star/Task-Checker/specification.md

   - **Unified Header System**: Consistent `text-sm`, `font-black`, `uppercase` headers for instruction blocks with standardized left-aligned collapse toggles.
   - **What this Task Achieves**: High-level context of the task intent (formerly Task Description). **Admin Mode shows a pulsing orange alert icon on tasks with empty descriptions.**
   - **Task Complexity**: Color-coded rating (**Easy**, **Moderate**, **Complex**) to assist in resource allocation.
 Located **directly under the task title** in the guide.
 Visible as a badge in Project Mode and an inline editable dropdown for Admins.
   - **Can I Proceed?**: A "Go/No-Go" list of items required to initiate work (formerly Required Before Starting).
-Featured in a high-visibility **orange theme** (`orange-600`) for visual priority. **Hidden from users if empty.**
+Featuring a **fully dynamic styling engine** allowing for custom background, border, item background, font, and icon colors.
+This styling is synchronized between the Task Info modal and the Dashboard Knowledge Hub for absolute visual consistency. **Hidden from users if empty.**
   - **Helpful (Optional)**: A "Preparation Shelf" containing links (Internal/External) or text-based notes (formerly Helpful to Prepare). **Hidden from users if empty.**
   - **Watch For**: A focused list of pitfalls (max 3) to prevent common errors (formerly Keep an Eye On). **Hidden from users if empty.**
   - **Additional Guidance**: Progressive disclosure rich-text area for deep technical instructions. **Hidden from users if empty** to maintain a clean interface.
-- **TEAM TASK FEEDBACK NOTES**: A dedicated, visually distinct section for users to record instance-specific feedback or project logs.
+- **MY TASK FEEDBACK**: A dedicated, visually distinct section for users to record instance-specific feedback or project logs.
-  - **Collapsible Workspace**: Users can collapse the entire Task Guide via a toggle to focus purely on TEAM TASK FEEDBACK NOTES.
+  - **Collapsible Workspace**: Users can collapse the entire Task Guide via a toggle to focus purely on MY TASK FEEDBACK.
 This state is persisted per task in `localStorage`. **The Task Notes modal header is responsive: on mobile, the 'Close' button and Pomodoro controls are reduced in size and sit together in a single top row for better accessibility; on desktop, all controls are aligned horizontally in the main header row for efficient space usage.**
 - **Persistent Active Focus**: Whichever task a user last made active remains focused and highlighted across sessions.
   - **Auto-Navigation**: Upon refresh or application launch, the user is automatically navigated back to their last active Project, Checklist, and Task.
   - **Auto-Expansion**: The system automatically expands the Section and Subsection hierarchy containing the focused task.